MariaExtrella/QATestTheAgileMonkeys/README.md

-It is needed to test that the API mets the acceptance criteria for both admin and not admin users, and for that the following *.feature files is created:
+It is needed to test that the API mets the acceptance criteria for both admin and not admin users, and for that the following *.feature files are created:

 [UserReadModels.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/UserReadModels.feature):

-The admin user can list all the users of the API and for testing it, this file is created and reading the [UserReadModels.graphql](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/UserReadModels.graphql) file as the body of the post request.
+The admin user can list all the users of the API and for testing it, this file read the query from the [UserReadModels.graphql](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/UserReadModels.graphql) file as the body of the POST request.
-For the post request, the authentication header is set with the tokenType and the idToken of the response to the [signin.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/signin.feature):
+The authentication header is set with the tokenType and the idToken of the response to the [signin.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/signin.feature):

      Scenario: List the users